10 Popular Activities in YorkFebruary 22, 2022

 9. Alpacas of York

-Alpacas of York is a 21-acre farm featuring plenty of alpacas for you and your family to befriend.
+Alpacas of York is a 21-acre farm located in Mount Wolf that features plenty of alpacas for you and your family to befriend.
 You can take a guided tour of the farm and meet, feed, and pet the alpacas.
 You can even attend the Annual Shearing Day in May!

 Then, when you’ve had your fill of alpaca cuddles, you can stop by the on-site farm store for handmade clothing, accessories, and more.
 You can even pick up some alpaca yarn for some of your own projects!